clarissalabrum/math4610-1/lectures/topic_02/md/topic_02.md

 <hr>

   # Math 4610 Fundamentals of Computational Mathematics  - Topic 2

 <hr>

-This topic covers the syllabus for the course.
-Use the following link to display the syllabis or download
+This part of the first lecture will cover the syllabus for the course.
+Use the following link to display the syllabis or download.
+Note that only a pdf version of the syllabus is available for students to download.
+This should make it easy to display and print if needed.

 <hr>